Universal Time-Entanglement Trade-off in Open Quantum Systems: Bound Statement

 Finally, the same physics that leads to the bounds in \cref{eqn:the_bound,eq:ModBound,eqn:HaarBound} can also be used to bound the mixing time of the Lindbladian \cite{temme2010}, a standard timescale metric for dissipative dynamics.
 This involves using inequalities between quantum fidelity and the trace distance \cite{nielsen2001}.
 Explicitly, if we define

 where $d_{\mathrm{tr}}$ is the trace distance, then we show (see \cref{app:1}) that

 where $\Gmax$ is the rate introduced in \cref{eqn:the_bound}.

 \cref{eqn:the_bound,eq:ModBound,eqn:HaarBound,eqn:MixingTime} are key results of this work.
-They provide a unifying explanation for phenomena seen in specific studies of a variety of different dissipative systems, all of which observed an extreme slow down of dynamics as parameters were tuned to increase the entanglement of the dissipative steady state.
+They provide a unifying explanation for phenomena seen in specific studies of a variety of different dissipative systems, all of which observed an extreme slow down of dynamics as parameters were tuned to increase the entanglement of the dissipative steady state \cite{Govia2022,Pocklington2022,Brown2022}.
+Moreover, while they have been formulated for the case where both systems have the same Hilbert space dimension $N_A = N_B$, they can be easily extended to the case where this is not true.
+In this more general case, one can always map the problem to the case where dimensions are equal, but where one system is completely decoupled from some of its levels.
+One could then directly apply the bound \cref{eq:ModBound}.
+More importantly, such a setup is by definition never close to being maximally entangled by our definition (as it is not exploiting the full Hilbert space).
+See \cref{app:1} for more details.